 Where was the time for a pastor to work a 40+ hr. a week job when he has funerals, surgeries, hospital visits to far away towns and in hometown, visiting sick or shut-in members, prayer, study, sermon preparation, the list is endless.
 Most company officials have a decidedly jaundiced view of pastor/employees who are missing work to go serve some God Who isn't even on their payroll.

 Young, exuberant, self-sufficient pastors have to learn too.
-That one did and now in the place of that old, warped, ancient pin and post electrical wiring, un-insulated, wooden church house that housed a small congregation IS: a large, modern, brick, carpeted church house with a beautiful baptistery and it is attended by a large congregation.
+That one did and, with tithe money, now in the place of that old, warped, ancient pin and post electrical wiring, un-insulated, wooden church house that housed a small congregation IS: a large, modern, brick, carpeted church house with a beautiful baptistery and it is attended by a large congregation.
 AND: Even by our standards it's way out in the sticks (a remote area) and people travel quite a distance to get to it because God is there.

 A few years later I had to move on and serve God in another county in another congregation.
 BUT: That young Pastor, just like me, is threshing around in his "pot metal years", he's still Pastor at that church and after all these years he's still my friend; more important he's my blood brother (Jesus' blood) and I love him.
 I wonder why people lie and call them the "golden years"?
 Pot metal better describes the physical of them.
 Pot metal isn't worth much, it breaks real easy, and doesn't shine because it is dull.